Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 # PIXELS YESSIR
 From here, assuming you did everything else in this tutorial, you just need to put forward a little bit more of effort before you have any results, namely with your pixels.
 SDL_FPoint is your guy here (He holds point information for your pixels).
 Dont forget to actually give him points though, thats pretty important.
 Each point will have an x and y variable assigned to it, so give it some random float value between 0 and 1 (noninclusive of 1) using SDL_randF().
 Also make sure your points are globally accessable.

-	//your pixels
+	//your pixels (Pixel count is dependent on how good your computer is,
+ 	// but its still going to be able to support a decent amount of pixels
+  	// if statements is where performance starts to get ya)
-	int pixelCount = 3
+	int pixelCount = 3000;
  	//very slim tall bounds for funsies
+	int boundsHeight = 50;
-	double boundsWidth = 50, boundsHeight = 300;
+	int boundsWidth = 300;
- 	//whole array for your point structure
+	//whole array for your points
 	SDL_FPoint* pointData = new SDL_FPoint[pixelCount];
-	//giving each of your point random-ish positions for (int i = 0; i < pixelCount; i++){
+	//giving each of your points random-ish positions for (int i = 0; i < pixelCount; i++){
 		//random positions within zero and the given bounds
   		// (points will not have positons either to either of the bound values) pointData[i].x = SDL_randf() * boundsWidth;
  		pointData[i].y = SDL_randf() * boundsHeight;
 	}